bangpypers/18-7-2020-Talks/04_Code_Quality_Practices_And_Tools/README.md

 ## Talk 4 - Code Quality - The practices and the tools - Abhiram

-- The slides for the talk can be found in this folder.
+- The slides for his talk can be found [here](https://github.com/bangpypers/18-7-2020-Talks/blob/master/04_Code_Quality_Practices_And_Tools/code-quality-18-07-2020-Bangpypers.pdf).
-- The code demonstrated during the talk are available at [https://github.com/abhiramr/pyquality](https://github.com/abhiramr/pyquality).
+- The code demonstrated during the talk are available [here](https://github.com/abhiramr/pyquality).
-- They will eventually be ported to this repo.